1997 National League Division Series: Game 1

 Game 1 was a matchup between Kirk Rueter and Kevin Brown.
 Both pitchers were on even terms, allowing one run and four hits through seven innings.
 Both teams struck in the seventh with leadoff homers by Bill Mueller and Charles Johnson.
 The game was tied 1–1 in the bottom of the ninth inning With the bases loaded, Édgar Rentería singled to right to give the Marlins their first ever postseason win with a walk-off.
+Rentería would later in his career help the Giants win their first World Series in San Francisco in 2010 by winning a World Series MVP.